mathml-refresh/mathml-css-proposals/math-variant-explainer.md

   doing other minor adjustments.
-* The `mathvariant` attribute is partially implemented in WebKit using some custom CSS-like inheritance and changing text rendering in token elements but only works for single variable (e.g. does not handle `<mi mathvariant="fraktur">sl</mi>`).
+* The `mathvariant` attribute is partially implemented in WebKit using some custom CSS-like inheritance and changing text rendering in token elements but only works for single-character identifier (e.g. does not handle `<mi mathvariant="fraktur">sl</mi>`).
 Relying on a CSS property would allow a cleaner and more complete implementation.
 * There are [MathML tests for mathvariant](https://github.com/web-platform-tests/wpt/tree/master/mathml/relations/css-styling) that could easily be converted